 No child should have to tell this story, but it’s an all-too-familiar one in the Bangladesh refugee settlements, where UNICEF is helping Rohingya survivors of what former United Nations Human Rights chief Zeid Ra’ad Al Hussein called “a textbook example of ethnic cleansing.”

 The Rohingya are a Muslim minority community that has lived for centuries in Myanmar, where they have long suffered persecution.
-In August 2017, after they became the targets of a military-led campaign of brutal violence, an estimated 900,000 Rohingya fled Myanmar’s Rakhine state into Bangladesh, joining nearly 300,000 people who fled Myanmar in a previous exodus.
+In August 2017, after they became the targets of a military-led campaign of brutal violence, over 910,000 Rohingya fled Myanmar’s Rakhine state into Bangladesh, joining nearly 300,000 people who fled Myanmar in a previous exodus.
 They settled in Cox’s Bazar, where hills were quickly cleared of trees and vegetation to accommodate the massive influx of traumatized families and children.

-The downpours, winds, flooding and landslides are also taking their toll on the infrastructure that UNICEF and partners have built to support the 910,000 people living in the Cox's Bazar.
-Some 750 UNICEF-supported learning centers have been impacted, putting 60,000 children’s education on hold.
-Torrential rainfall wholly submerged at least one playground, and families are struggling to remove the mud that landslides have sent pouring into their homes.
-Water and sanitation facilities, including 600 latrines, have been damaged, increasing the risk of dangerous waterborne diseases.
+During 2019's monsoon season, some 750 UNICEF-supported learning centers were impacted, putting 60,000 children’s education on hold.
+Torrential rainfall wholly submerged at least one playground, and families struggled to remove the mud that landslides sent pouring into their homes.
+Water and sanitation facilities, including 600 latrines, were damaged, increasing the risk of dangerous waterborne diseases.

-UNICEF has been working with the Bangladesh government since the crisis began, delivering lifesaving humanitarian relief to Rohingya children as well as those affected who live in Bangladeshi host communities.
+Since the crisis began, UNICEF has worked with the Bangladesh government, delivering lifesaving humanitarian relief to Rohingya children as well as those affected who live in Bangladeshi host communities.
 In the first 8 months of 2019, that support included: